Want to know how to choose moisturizer for your specific skin type? We asked the experts what to look out for...

 The best type moisturizer for oily skin

 While it may be tempting to skip the moisturizer all together, oily skin needs hydration too!
-In fact, it’s pretty essential for keeping oily skin in balance.
+In fact, it’s pretty essential for keeping oily skin in balance—just look to lighter formulas, like Origins GinZing Oil-Free Moisturizer.
 “Oilier skins need a moisturizer to rebalance, slow sebum production and keep pores squeaky clean as well as hydrating the skin,” Diane Ackers, skincare industry expert & spokesperson for Doctors Formula cosmeceutical brand, told us.
 “It’s a myth that oily skins don’t need hydration – they do!”

 “People with oily skin should look for a moisturizer which is oil-free and lightweight rather than a heavy thick cream.
 Look for non comedogenic on the label so it won’t block pores,” Dr Ifeoma Ejikeme, renowned aesthetic doctor and medical director of Adonia Medical Clinic, told us.
 “Without moisturizer oily skin can become dehydrated and therefore produce more oil so choose a moisturizer which contains hyaluronic acid which helps with hydration without blocking the pores.”